kamitu-sm/ictlife/ec2_instance/readme.md

 output=json

 The value inside the square brackets [default] is the profile name and will be used as an arguement in the script.
-You can add your own profiles with different regions and diffent names as long as they are in the same format as the default profile.
+You can add your own profiles with different regions and with different names as long as they are in the same format as the default profile.

 Step 5: